 - A strong interest in proteomics, technology development and quantitative biology.

-- Previous experience with work with human cancer cell lines or budding yeast (S.
+- Previous experience with work with human cancer cell lines or stem cells is a plus.

 - Programming skills with Python or R is a plus.